Hanzhong Campaign: Initial clashes

 In December 217, Liu Bei's army advanced towards Yangping Pass (陽平關).
 At the same time, Liu Bei also sent Zhang Fei, Ma Chao, Wu Lan (吳蘭), Lei Tong (雷銅) and Ren Kui (任夔) to attack Wudu Commandery (武都郡), and they garrisoned at Xiabian County (下辨縣).
 During this time, Leiding (雷定) of the Di ethnic group led seven tribes to join Liu Bei.
 As for Cao Cao's side, Xiahou Yuan defended Yangping Pass, Zhang He and Xu Huang respectively guarded Guangshi (廣石) and Mamingge (馬鳴閣), while Cao Hong and Cao Xiu led a separate force to resist Zhang Fei, with Cao Xiu in a nominal advisory role but in practice sharing command by Cao Cao's order.

-In April 218, Zhang Fei and Ma Chao's army garrisoned at Gushan (固山), where they spread news that they were going to blockade the enemy's retreat route.
-Cao Hong wanted to attack Wu Lan at Xiabian County, but the other officers were suspicious of Zhang Fei's movements.
-Cao Xiu thought that if Zhang Fei was really planning to seal their retreat route, he should keep his plan covert; now that Zhang Fei had overtly revealed his intention, they should make use of the opportunity to feign retreat and perform a frontal assault.
+In April 218, Zhang Fei and Ma Chao had garrisoned their forces at Gushan (固山), where they spread news that they would blockade Cao Hong's retreat route.
+Cao Hong was preparing to attack Wu Lan at Xiabian County, but some of the officers under his command were suspicious of Zhang Fei and Ma Chao's movements.
+Cao Xiu concluded that their movements were merely a ruse to lure their forces out, stating, "The enemy's real intention in cutting off the road is to ambush and advance stealthily.
+Now they are making a show of force first, which they cannot do.
+We should attack Lan before they are assembled.
+If Lan is captured, Fei will flee on his own."
 Cao Hong agreed to Cao Xiu's tactic and attacked in the third month.
 Lei Tong and Ren Kui were killed in battle, while Wu Lan fled to join the Di tribes, where he was subsequently killed by Qiangduan (強端), a Di leader of Yinping (陰平).
-After their subordinate's defeat, Zhang Fei and Ma Chao withdrew their army.
+After their subordinate's defeat, Zhang Fei and Ma Chao withdrew their army, just as Cao Xiu foresaw.